greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

 1. Install the Data Science bundle for Python 3.9:

+For example:

     ```
     gppkg install DataSciencePython3.9-x.x.x-gp7-el8_x86_64.gppkg
     ```

+    where x.x.x replresents any existing preloaded libraries.

 2. Add the `postgresml` library to preload when the VMware Greenplum server starts, using the `shared_preload_libraries` server configuration parameter: